Pilgrimage for COP26

 Cameron played the violin for us, though it was dark and drizzly then

-We were invited to walk amongst the sycamore copse, to listen their the particular song of those trees and admire their personal designs
+We were invited to walk amongst the sycamore copse, to listen to the particular song of those trees and admire their personal designs

 Some had fallen, revealing their age